WWF Conservation Insiders Series

 Saving Species: A Global Coalition to End Online Wildlife Trafficking

-Crawford Allan, Senior Director, Wildlife Giavanna Grien, Program Officer, Wildlife Crime & TRAFFIC October, 2018
+Crawford Allan, Vice President, Nature Crimes and Policy Advocacy, Wildlife Conservation Giavanna Grien, Program Officer, Wildlife Crime & TRAFFIC October, 2018

 Over the last decade, growing global wealth and demand has fueled an international poaching and trafficking crisis that is jeopardizing the survival of species like rhinos, pangolins, tigers, and elephants.
 As enforcement agencies crack down on physical marketplaces, criminals are shifting their operations to the internet.
 In this webinar, Crawford and Gia discuss how WWF has responded by partnering with more than 20 of the biggest tech companies in the world to create the Global Coalition to End Wildlife Trafficking Online—and secure a future for threatened species.